 South Korean director Park Hoon-jung first appeared as a screenwriter with the crime film The Unjust (2010) and the international hit of the serial killer film I Saw the Devil (2010).
 He made his directorial debut not long after with the historical film The Showdown (2011) and followed this with the gangster film New World (2013), the historic film The Tiger: A Hunter’s Tale (2015) and the action film V.I.P.
 (2017) and the gangster film Night in Paradise (2020).

 You have to admire the ambition of a film that announces from the outset that it is one of a series – moreover, a work that is not based on a pre-existing property, which leaves it with even more of an uphill battle to win audiences from scratch.
 At first glance, the title made me think that we were in for some kind of spinoff of Robert Eggers’ The Witch: A New-England Folktale (2015).

 However, The Witch part of the title proves to be misleading.
 What we in fact have is not a film about witches, which usually rest in occult or fantastic explanations, but actually a psychic powers tale – something that rests in science-fictional explanations.
-As we get into the film, what becomes apparent is that Park Hoon-jung has set out to follow the path of psychic powers films like Children of the Damned (1964), The Fury (1978), Scanners (1981), Firestarter (1984), Akira (1988), Sole Survivor (2000), Push (2009) and The Mind’ Eye (2015), The Darkest Minds (2018) and Freaks (2018) depicting people, often children or teenagers, being pursued by sinister government agents (the pursuers here are private security working for the people behind the experiments rather than government agents but the difference is negligible).
+As we get into the film, what becomes apparent is that Park Hoon-jung has set out to follow the path of psychic powers films like Children of the Damned (1964), The Fury (1978), Scanners (1981), Firestarter (1984), Akira (1988), Sole Survivor (2000), Push (2009), The Mind’ Eye (2015), The Darkest Minds (2018) and Freaks (2018) depicting people, often children or teenagers, being pursued by sinister government agents (the pursuers here are private security working for the people behind the experiments rather than government agents but the difference is negligible).
 (For a more detailed listing see Films About Psychic Powers).